eitje-app/refactor_challenge/README.md

 Read the original challenge we gave Messy Max in `CHALLENGE.md` and his solution in `messy_max_solution.js`.
 You may inspect the results of his code by running `node messy_max_solution.js {any integer value}` in your CLI.

 Create a new file `my_solution.js` where you show how Messy Max's code may be improved, while the return value remains the same.
-Make a pull request with your solution included and, optionally, a `REMARKS.md` with an explanation for the choices you made.
+ZIP the project folder with your solution included and, optionally, a `REMARKS.md` with an explanation for the choices you made.
+You may send your solution to jurriaan@eitje.app and abel@eitje.app.